 A few years ago I shared an office with a social worker.
 Our professional lives were totally separate, but naturally evolved into a work friendship due to the shared space.
 I’ll admit that I absolutely loved picking her brain about stuff – developing my listening skills, becoming a better communicator, and conflict management tips, to name a few.
 One day I asked her how she managed to do what she did without burning out.
 Specifically, how I witnessed a seemingly relentless flow of clients who would treat her like crap – shouting, blaming, refusing to listen.
 How did she manage to keep a smile on her face?
 How did her patience never seem to waver?
 I always wondered whether it was an act, or if she had a secret trick.

 She shrugged and said that she had come to learn that when people were irate, abusive, or flying off the handle, that it generally had nothing to do with her.
-She said this so casually but to me it seemed like a profound learning opportunity.
+She said this so casually, but to me it seemed drastically different than the way I typically viewed things.
+Maybe I could learn something, here.
 So I pressed her a bit.
 She looked at me, and proceeded to say: “I’m telling you.
 Someone can look you dead in the eye, scream at you that you’re a piece of shit, and 99 percent of the time it has nothing to do with you”.
 I’ll admit that at first, it sounded like it was a dangerous assumption to make.
 I mean really, 99 percent of the time?

 It’s of course important to understand that 99 percent does not mean 100 percent.
 Sometimes, it is about you.
 It’s not meant to be advice to give you licence to toss self-reflection aside, or assume that you can never be in the wrong.
 Sometimes you might owe someone an apology.
-Theoretically, you could deserve the “piece of shit” label.
+Theoretically, you could be a “piece of shit”.
 But, I’m learning where she is coming from.
 The 99 percent advice is most useful for those of us who need to correct a serious imbalance.
-For people like me who make a constant, automatic assumption that they are the source of all blame.
+For people like me who make a constant, automatic assumption that I did something wrong, and am to blame for any type of conflict.
 A feeling that leads me to become upset in turn, defensive, anxious and exhausted.
 Which benefits no one.
+I wouldn’t have been able to survive in her position.
+And yet she was often able to make real progress with people.

 I’m assuming this was something that took her years to learn.
 If not, she’s significantly wiser than I gave her credit for.
 She was saying all of this to me fairly off hand, and likely had no idea that that sentence wormed its way deep in to my brain, and has partly governed my behaviour ever since.